Geometric insights into robust portfolio construction: Introduction

 Other attempts to make improvements on the Markowitz mean-variance optimisation issues also includes the portfolio re-sampling methodology of \citet{michaudt} and \citet{laixingchen2011}.
 Michaud introduces a statistical re-sampling technique that indirectly considers estimation error by averaging the individual optimal portfolios that result from optimising with respect to many randomly generated expected-return and risk estimates.
 However, portfolio re-sampling is an {\it ad-hoc} methodology that has pitfalls (see \citet{scherer2002}). \citet{laixingchen2011} propose a solution to a stochastic optimisation problem by extending Markowitz’s mean-variance portfolio optimisation theory to the case where the means and covariances of the asset returns for the next investment period are unknown.

+There are a variety of approaches to shrinking the covariance matrix gap between the largest and smallest eigenvalues, these include optimisation based approaches \citep{PUN2019754} whose performance is measured using Sharpe ratio's and certainty equivalents.
+Such approaches are novel, but do not directly address the issue of back-test over-fitting \cite{bailey2015} nor do they provide distribution free setting with theoretical bounds for both constrained and unconstrained portfolio's.

-\citet{goltsandjones2009} provided a novel geometric perspective on robust portfolio contstruction using insights that arise when one separates the direction and magnitude of the portfolio position vector.
+\citet{goltsandjones2009} provided a novel geometric perspective on robust portfolio construction using insights that arise when one separates the direction and magnitude of the portfolio position vector.
 They make no assumptions about the distribution of the returns and suggest making the covariance matrix better-conditioned by constraining the angle between the vector of optimised weights and expected returns -- the ``alpha" angle.
 The motivation for implementing a minimisation of the $\ve \alpha$-angle is based on showing that this angle is bound by the condition number of the estimated covariance matrix.

-Here we demonstrate this relationship geometrically and mathematically using an extension of the Kantorovich inequality \cite{kant21964,kant11985} provided by \citet{bauerhouseholder1960}; this elegant machinery will be shown as useful in determining why this relationship exists.
-Inspiration for this idea can be seen in \cite{axelsson1996} where much of the geometric interpretation around matrices is described.
+Here we demonstrate this relationship geometrically and mathematically using an extension of the Kantorovich inequality \citep{kant21964,kant11985} provided by \citet{bauerhouseholder1960}; this elegant machinery will be shown as useful in determining why this relationship exists (outlines to both theorems are provided in \ref{app:Thrm1} and \ref{app:Thrm2}).

+The theoretical advantage of the geometric approach is not only the distribution free setting, but the theorems directly motivate the choice of shrinkage in terms of the angle between the portfolio controls and the direction of asset returns, and thus provide a direct and unique approach.
+This is particularly useful if one is able to predict returns and correlations intermittently in real financial markets.

+Inspiration for this idea can be seen in \citet{axelsson1996} where much of the geometric interpretation around matrices is described.